awsdocs/amazon-detective-user-guide/doc_source/graph-data-structure-overview.md

 **Role session**
 Instances of a resource that is assuming a role\.
 Each role session is identified by the role identifier and a session name\.
 For each role, Detective answers several questions:
 + What resources were involved in this role session?
+In other words, what role was assumed, and what resource assumed the role?

+  Note that for cross\-account role assumption, Detective cannot identify the resource that assumed the role\.
 + What API calls has the role session used?
 + What user agents has the role session used?
 + What ASOs has the role session used?